 Chris Dames’ research focuses on fundamental studies of thermal transport at the nanoscale and other challenging regimes.
 He earned his PhD from MIT in 2006 under Gang Chen, following a BS and MS (under Arun Majumdar) from UC Berkeley.
 He was previously an Assistant Professor at UC Riverside before joining UC Berkeley in 2011, and since 2013 he has also held a joint appointment at the Lawrence Berkeley National Laboratory (LBNL) in the Materials Science Division.
 PhD alumni from his research group have moved on to positions in academia, industry, and national labs.
 Prof. Dames’ recognitions include an NSF CAREER Award, DARPA Young Faculty Award, Viskanta Fellowship and heat transfer lectureship at Purdue University, and selection to the Faculty Leadership Academy at UC Berkeley.
 He has been serving as Chair of the Department of Mechanical Engineering at UC Berkeley since July 2021.

 Ashwath Bhat received his B.Tech. in Mechanical Engineering from the Indian Institute of Technology, Madras, in 2021.
-In 2020 he interned in the Indoor Environment Group at LBNL where he worked with Dr. Spencer Dutton and Dr. Dre Helmns.
-His research is currently with the CHARM center at UC Berkeley.
+At IIT Madras, he was part of the Energy & Emissions Lab, advised by Prof. Satya Seshadri, and in 2020 he interned in the Indoor Environment Group at LBNL where he worked with Dr. Spencer Dutton and Dr. Dre Helmns.
+His research is supported by the CHARM center at UC Berkeley.

 Spencer Alliston received his B.S. in Mechanical Engineering from Georgia Tech in 2019, where he worked on Steam Methane Reformation at the distributed scale.
 He is currently pursuing his Ph.D. in Mechanical Engineering.
 His current research is supported by the ATP-Bio NSF Engineering Research Center, in which he focuses on characterization and phase tracking of amorphous and crystalline ice for the purpose of biological tissue preservation.